 The spicy cuisines of Louisiana and of New York City are global mash-up cuisines.
 Creole-Italian.
 Viet-Cajun.
 Caribbean-Soul.
 Indo-Chinese.
 Bayou Gotham® is a celebration of these inclusive culinary fusions that could have only arisen through a warm embrace among melting pot mixes of creed, class, and ethnicity.

-I recently discovered that, in the late 19th Century, all of my immigrant ancestors entered the United States from one of two places: New York Harbor at Ellis Island and The Port of New Orleans.
+I recently discovered that, in the late 19th Century, all of my ancestors that emigrated to United States entered the country from one of two places: New York Harbor at Ellis Island and The Port of New Orleans.
 Perhaps I was predestined to call both places home.

 Bayou Gotham® is a byproduct of my continuous state of being in two places at the same time.
 It’s fearless ambition met with a laissez faire attitude.
 It’s a welcome embrace to change with an openness to diversity, while simultaneously a homage to very specific cultures and cuisines.
 It’s what makes us all the same while individually unique.